imls-measuring-up/ramp-analyses-scripts/results/RAMP_summary_stats_documentation.md

 > Data type: integer

-> Description: The count of electronic theses and dissertations in the IR ETD on 2019-06-07.
+> Description: The count of electronic theses and dissertations in the IR on 2019-06-07.
 Null values are represented by a decimal point.

 > Data source: These data were collected manually from IR and institutional websites.